Sherlock-Shi/sherlock-shi.github.io/_projects/4_project.md

 </div>

 <div class="caption">
     So I think it was a Friday evening, I finished all the works I needed to do that day and decided to take a walk alongside the Thames.
-I personally don't skateboard, but I though it was quite cool to see people so passionate about skateboarding that when I captured it on camera, they are all a blur.
+I personally don't skateboard, but I t it was quite cool to see people so passionate about skateboarding that when I captured it on camera, they are all a blur.
 The other sign is from a theater close to where I live.
 The red lights remind me of how nights in London trully are chaotic.
 </div>

 ---